cyberbotics/webots-doc/guide/tutorial-2-modification-of-the-environment-20-minutes.md

 For convenience, the `boundingObject` field accepts also the Shape node (rather than the Sphere node directly).
-It would be also possible to use the same DEF-USE mechanism at the Shape level as shown in [this figure](#def-use-mechanism-applied-on-the-shape-node-of-a-solid).
+It would be also possible to use the same DEF-USE mechanism at the Shape level as shown in [this figure](tutorial-2-modification-of-the-environment-20-minutes.md#def-use-mechanism-applied-on-the-shape-node-of-a-solid).
 For now the best advantage is to use this Shape also directly for graphical purposes.
 Later this will turn out to be very useful for some sensors.

 In order to verify your progression, implement by yourself four walls to surround the environment.
 The walls have to be defined statically to the